Ideal if you’re wondering how to register a vehicle or get a driving license in The States

 They go on to say that ‘’The United States does not issue IDPs to foreign visitors.
 To get an IDP, contact the motor vehicle department of the country that issued your driver’s license’’.

-Specifically to residents of the UK, the two countries have an agreement meaning a full, valid UK driver’s licence permits you to rent a car in the States, though your licence has to be at least a year old.
+According to the team at MyBritishPassport, and specific to residents of the UK, the two countries have an agreement meaning a full, valid UK driver’s licence permits you to rent a car in the States, though your licence has to be at least a year old.

 If you’re planning to spend a significant amount of time in the US, or you’re hoping to buy a car in the country, then it’s best to be familiar with driving licence law more thoroughly…